ericczop/SnakeGame-Python/README.md

-Certainly!
-Here's the modified version without the numbers but retaining the structure:

-markdown
-Copy code
 # Snake Game

 This is a desktop version of the famous Snake Game created in Python using the Tkinter library.